rh-aiservices-bu/insurance-claim-processing/README.md

-# Streamlining insurance claims with OpenShift AI
+# OpenShift AI Unleashed: Transforming Claims Processing for Maximum Efficiency!

 ## Introduction

-This repository contains the code, instructions, resources and materials associated with the Lab called **Streamlining insurance claims with OpenShift AI**.
+This repository contains the code, instructions, resources and materials associated with the Lab called **OpenShift AI Unleashed: Transforming Claims Processing for Maximum Efficiency!**.

 To consult the static version of the instructions, please use [this URL](https://rh-aiservices-bu.github.io/parasol-insurance/)